 You can edit a page with the page editor.
 For example:

-The first time you open a page for editing, a series of slides will provide you with a tour of the features.
+The first time you open a page for editing, a series of slides provides you with a tour of the features.

 You can skip the tour if wanted and repeat it at any time by selecting from the Page Information menu.